-"the question is still whether the Court could . . . regard itself as having jurisdiction ratione personarum pursuant to Article 35, paragraph 2, because Serbia and Montenegro was allegedly a party to a 'treaty in force' laying down the jurisdiction of the Court'.
+"the question is still whether the Court could . . . regard itself as having jurisdiction ratione personarum pursuant to Article 35, paragraph 2, because Serbia and Montenegro was allegedly a party to a 'treaty in force' laying down the jurisdiction of the Court".

-Italy recalled the arguments on this issue in its second preliminary objection, and emphasized that,

-"[i]n particular, Italy maintained that the mere presence of a clause conferring jurisdiction in a treaty in force between two States, one of which, the Applicant, is not at the same time a party to the Statute, could not give that State the right to appear before the Court, unless it met the conditions laid down by the Security Council in its resolution No. 9 of 15 October 1946.
+Italy recalled the arguments on this issue in its second preliminary objection, and emphasized that, could not give that State the right to appear before the Court, unless it met the conditions laid down by the Security Council in its resolution No. 9 of 15 October 1946.
 This Serbia and Montenegro has not done and does not claim ever to have done."